Preparing Your Park Home For The Winter

-Now that autumn is officially upon us, you’re probably already beginning to make preparations for the cold seasons ahead.
+Now that autumn is officially upon us, you’ve probably already begun to think about preparing your park home for the winter.
 Winter weather can present unique challenges for park homes and their residents.
-However, if you prepare your home and surroundings for the winter then you can reduce risks to yourself, damage to your property and stay all-around more comfortable during colder weather.
+However, if you prepare your home and surroundings for the winter, then you can reduce risks to yourself and damage to your property and stay all-around more comfortable during colder weather.

 To help you prepare your park home for the winter, we have put together 5 suggestions that you might find helpful.

 When the colder temperatures settle in, you’ll want to do everything you can to keep the warm air indoors and the frigid air outside when preparing your park home for the winter.

 Installing thick curtains or blinds in your home can provide an extra layer of insulation against the cold and stop cold air from creeping in.
 As park homes typically have a higher glass-to-wall ratio than standard brick-and-mortar buildings, thick curtains or blinds can make a big difference – even if you have freshly put-in double-glazed windows.

 No one likes a pesky draught, and not knowing where one is coming from can be maddening when you’re just trying to relax and suddenly there’s a cool breeze.
 On a windy day, you can check around your windows with your hand to see if you can feel the cold air coming through.
 This small space for air could just be the result of loose-fitting, which can easily be tightened or adjusted.

 We also recommend checking around external doors for draughts and investing in draught excluders.